zoopdoop/dotlit/README.md

 ## Documentation

+### Why is the file extension .lit.md and not md.lit?

+dotlit is a transparent superset of Markdown.
+Any Markdown processor can process a dotlit file with no changes so by naming the files
+.lit.md we get to use all the existing Markdown renders across the Internet.

+One importatnt note: the placement of the .lit extension sets the end of the filename when you extract code from a document with anonymous code blocks.
+The following three files with anonymous code blocks would extract out to test.js.

+1. test.js.lit.md
+2. test.js.lit.dev.md
+3. test.js.lit

 ### dotlit Markup

-dotlit is a transparent superset of [Markdown](http://daringfireball.net/projects/markdown/syntax).
-Any Markdown processor can process a dotlit file and vice-versa.
-So what does dotlit add?
-Just one thing, filenames and operations to code blocks.

-Here is a Markdown code block
+Here is a dotlit file with an anonymous code block.
+It looks exactly like a Markdown code block.

     #include <stdio.h>